UV-B lamps

 UV-B lamps are lamps that emit a spectrum of ultraviolet light with wavelengths ranging from 290–320 nanometers.
 This spectrum is also commonly called the biological spectrum due to the human body's sensitivity to light of such a wavelength.
 UV-B light does not tan the skin very much, compared to the UV-A lamps that are used in tanning beds.

 Treating skin diseases

 The main use of UVB lamps is as phototherapy lamp, meaning treating skin diseases with light.

 The diseases UV-B lamps treat are psoriasis, vitiligo, lichen planus, atopic dermatitis (eczema), and other skin diseases.

 Thousands of dermatology clinics around the world treat skin ailments using UV-B lamps.
 Many people who suffer from psoriasis or other skin diseases have their own UV-B lamp at home.
 A small lamp is used to treat small areas of the skin, while full body cabins treat the whole body, mainly at clinics and hospitals.

 Overexposure to UV-B light can burn the skin, so the exposure time must be regulated by a timer that turns off the lamp.

 Increasing vitamin D3

-When the skin is exposed to UVB light of 290-300 nanometer, it creates vitamin D3.
+When the skin is exposed to UVB light of 293 nanometers, it creates vitamin D3.